InstituteforDiseaseModeling/idmtools/docs/platforms/comps.md

 # COMPS Platform

-Comprehensive guide to using the Computational Modeling Platform Service (COMPS) with idmtools.
+Comprehensive guide to using the COMPS platform (Computational Modeling Platform Service) with idmtools.

 ![COMPS Platform](images/comps.png)